daireto/sqlactive/docs/api/inspection-mixin.md

 def searchable_attributes() -> list[str]
 ```

-> Returns a list of searchable attributes.
+> Return a list of searchable attributes.

 > These are all string columns.